Understand the key terms and definitions you need to know for equality, diversity and inclusion compliance.

 See Marriage and Civil Partnership.

 Confirmation bias is a form of unconscious bias.
 This is where you have a tendency to reach conclusions or make inferences about someone or an event based on your own beliefs, prejudices and views, instead of merit.
 Once you've made a judgement about someone, you look for other evidence that confirms or supports your views.
-You may also dismiss or play down evidence that suggests your original assessment is wrong.
+You may also dismiss or play down evidence that suggests your original assessment is wrong

 Contrast bias is a form of unconscious bias.
-This is where you have a tendency to compare information you've just received with what's gone before.
+This is where you have a tendency to compare information that you've just received with what's gone before.
 So, instead of objectively measuring someone against specific job criteria, you might compare them to the candidate you've just seen.

 Using text messages, emails or the internet to harass or bully someone.
 It can take many forms, from inappropriate advances online, to unwanted sexually explicit emails or text messages, threats of sexual violence and hate speech that targets someone because of their gender, sexual orientation or disability.